kw7oe/kw7oe.github.io/content/posts/last-6-weeks-in-rc.md

 #### Implement Raft Consensus protocol in Rust

-While I didn't end up implementing Raft consesus protocol in Rust, I started implementing Viewstamped Replication (VSR) protocol in Elixir.
+While I didn't end up implementing Raft consensus protocol in Rust, I started implementing Viewstamped Replication (VSR) protocol in Elixir.
 This is because, VSR has been frequently discussed topic during my batch in RC and has been implemented partially by one of the batch mate.